DCC-EX/Support-Planning/Testing/Turntable-EX/TTEX_Regression_Testing.md

 The regression testing process is to be completed prior to any new release of Turntable-EX.

 Note that the focus of the regression testing is the reliability and functionality of the Turntable-EX code, not the accuracy or performance of the stepper motors.
-There are variances to take into account with different manufacturers of stepper motors, particular when it comes to generic clones that have questionable quality control.
+There are variances to take into account with different manufacturers of stepper motors, particularly when it comes to generic clones that have questionable quality control.
 The automatic calibration sequence has been written specifically to cater for this.

 ## Preparation